 The Wish We Wish to Night

-The Wish We Wish to Night, a short supplement dealing with advanced strategy, a few errata, and a new type of character, can be purchased on gumroad.
+The Wish We Wish to Night, a short supplement dealing with advanced strategy, a few errata, and a new type of character.

 Physical copies of Polaris are available at Indie Press Revolution or ask to order it at your local gaming store.